pjoshi-hub/Bayesian_classification_model/README.md

  To successfully execute the code:
  1. The datasets sould be loaded into the current working directory.
 This is a prerequisite to run all the codes.
  2. The code blocks in the .ipynb files should be executed.
-The naming convention of the datasets in the link is the same that is mentioned in the codes.
+The naming convention of the datasets in the link is the same as that mentioned in the codes.
  3. To generate additional analysis figures in the study, the folder "codes" should be cloned to the default directory of the jupyter notebook and the following line should be run:
 ```
 %run Implementation.py